davidbuch/usa_covid_data/README.md

   * RawData/
     * Raw Data Files [may include simulated data, or data you've collected]
     * Metadata/
-      * Data Sources Guide
+      * data_sources_guide.md
-        * For existing data,: bib citation, instructions to obtain, note on the avialability of a code book
+        * For existing data: bib citation, instructions to obtain, note on the avialability of a code book
-        * For generated data: note on construction, avail of codebook
+        * For generated data: note on construction, availability of codebook
       * Codebook1
       * Codebook2
       * ...